PobailStomp/dance-code-of-conduct/README.md

 * Rephrased "Issue Reporting" description.

 # Archive
-These events or organisations no longer run, but previously used the Code of Conduct.
+These events or organisations no longer run, but previously used this code of conduct

-Although they aren't active anymore, their use of the code of conduct helped normalise the adoption in our local community.
+Although they aren't active anymore, their use of the code of conduct helped normalise the adoption in their local communities.

 * Balbodocious Dublin
 * Boogie Beat Swing